On this page

 - The award stage

-This checklist will assist you in going through a tendering procedure in the Netherlands.
-If you want to submit a bid for a tender contract you will be taking part in the extensive tender process.
+This checklist will assist you through the tendering procedure in the Netherlands.
+If you submit a bid for a tender contract, you enter an extensive tender process.
 You and the tendering public-sector organisation must abide by the tendering rules.
-The eGids (electronic guide) of TenderNed offers a glossary (in Dutch).

 1. Search online for contract (pre)announcements